palawer/django-forum/README.md

 # django-forum
-Forum system using Django framework
+Forum system using Django framework used at http://topicazo.com